 We focus on the education of Quechua children.
 Giving away as much of our profits as possible, Our goal is “the prevention and treatment of anemia” in highland communities, which is a serious problem.

-True Mountain Traveler support local communities by providing school supplies, some basic hygiene items such as soap and toothbrushes; clothes, boots, medicines, leading treks with volunteer doctors and food in each trek we do, we would really like to provide food every day because there are children walking 1-2 hours after school to arrive home, so we invite our travelers to share this support in the education and the health of this native villages.
+True Mountain Traveler support local communities by providing school supplies, some basic hygiene items such as soap and toothbrushes; clothes, boots, medicines, food, leading treks with volunteer doctors and we have also installed satellite internet so that children can receive their virtual classes normally in these difficult times of pandemic, so we invite our travelers to share this support in the education and the health of this native villages.
 You can join us and bring anything you would like to supplement the lives of these Quechuan-speaking children.